|

 Widespread across North &

-South America, this is the "ghost cat."
+South America, this is a "ghost cat."
 I live

 No |